code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/translate/guidelines.md

 If any mathematical (or other) symbols are inappropriate in your language but are not offered for customization, please let us know by contacting translations@code.org.

 ### Translate Text, Not Code
 Code that shows up in peach or green like `var x = 2;`, `&quot;`, `%{keyword}` should not be translated.
 There is also the case when you might see text such as `{ outside text { inside text } outside text }`.
 Notice the two sets of curly braces.
 Translate the inside text, but do not translate the outside text.
-And for consistency, leep the same capitalization and punctuation of our strings.
+And for consistency, keep the same capitalization and punctuation of our strings.

 ### Use Informal Style
 The tone is informal and conversational, and we prefer short phrases to long ones, such as "if path ahead" instead of "if there is a path ahead".
 Translations do not need to be exact.
 You can use informal tone for the tutorials (since these are targeted for younger students) and formal tone for everything else.